J35P312/Assemblatron/README.md

 		python assemblatron.py --assemble --ref <reference.fasta> --fastq <input.fastq> --prefix <prefix> --align

-Pe default, the Assembly module will generate an output file named <prefix>.fasta.
+Per default, the Assembly module will generate an output file named <prefix>.fastq.
 If asssemblatron was run with the --align option, a bam file named <prefix>.bam will be produced as well.

 Type help for more  info:

 		 python assemblatron.py --assemble --help

-The main difference between Fermikit and Assemblatron assemble is the default parameters.
-Additionally, Assemblatron uses piping more  extensively to reduce the writing/reading to disk.
+The main differences between fermikit and Assemblatron is that Assemblatron uses the kmc branch of bfc.
+Additionally, Assemblatron uses piping more extensively, hence it  will not create any intermidiate fastq files.
 For more info on Fermikit, visit the Fermikit website:

 		https://github.com/lh3/fermikit